Feetu Knihti

 Feetu Knihti (born 16 March 2003) is a Finnish ice hockey player who currently plays for Porin Ässät in Liiga.
-He mainly plays in the U20 team.
 He made his Liiga debut on 17 September 2021 in a game against HPK.

 Career

 In September 2021, Feetu Knihti signed a three-year contract with Ässät along with Kalle Myllymaa and Eemeli Virtanen.

 Knihti made his Liiga debut on 17 September in a game against HPK.